 But junk fees are not illegal…yet

-President Biden is urging congress to pass a law, the Junk Fees Prevention Act (JFPA), which would eliminate junk fees and provide more price transparency for Americans, as well as fairer competition.
+President Biden is urging congress to pass a law, the Junk Fees Prevention Act (JFPA), introduced by Reps.
+Ruben Gallego (D-AZ) and and Jeff Jackson (D-NC).
+This law would eliminate junk fees and provide more price transparency for Americans, as well as fairer competition.
 The Biden administration categorizes junk fees into four categories:

 - Mandatory fees: service fees that are added on when purchasing concert or theater tickets online, and are unavoidable if you want to purchase the ticket.